mrsimoes/hlnsync/README.md

 ## Files, File Paths, and Hard Links
 On most current file systems, the same _file_ may be reached via multiple _file paths_, also called _aliases_, or _hard links_.
 If there is a single hard link to a file, removing that link deletes the file.

-`lnsync` oprerates on files, not file paths.
+`lnsync` operates on files, not file paths.
 E.g., if a file has two hard links, it does not count as a duplicate.

 ### Ignored File System Objects
 Files which cannot be read are skipped.
 File ownership and permissions are otherwise ignored.